islandora-community/IslandoraCon2023/_pages/program.md

 #### <a name="25-1-2"/> Developing in Islandora and Deploying to Production
 *Presenters: Rosie LeFaive & Natkeeran Ledchumykanthan* <br>
 *Room: Catalyst Centre* <br>
 Islandora has multiple options for installing a local development environment and deploying to production.
 Learn about your options, from ISLE to Ansible, and how Islandora can support your use cases.
-This site will focus on practical demos and advice for institutions maintaining Islandora and developers that seek to develop and customize Islandora.<br>
+This session will focus on practical demos and advice for institutions maintaining Islandora and developers that seek to develop and customize Islandora.<br>
 <br> **Resources**
 * [Slides](https://docs.google.com/presentation/d/18HJbb7lyrZtoLnAsGit69zAwZHv96pbKEMr0xBevzvY/edit?usp=sharing)